ygezu/Uber-Ride-Analysis-/README.md

   # Prediction Model
   Finally, I have created a shiny app with a prediction model.
 The model utilizes data from the table and trains a decision tree model that predicts the number of trips based on inputs like hour, month, and base location.
+It also incudes a Trips by hour graph to give context for better predictions.

           model_data <- all_data %>%
           group_by(Hour, Date, Month, Base) %>%